Revdjembo/Burial_records/README.md

 ## 📄 License

 This project preserves historical parish records for educational and genealogical research purposes.
-The records themselves are historical documents; the digital presentation is created and maintained by Rev. James.
+The records themselves are historical documents; the digital presentation is created and maintained by Rev. Canon Jeremy THompson.

 ---